 Window ratings offer different homeowners the benefits of impact windows and not necessarily for hurricane protection.
 A South Florida and coastline homeowner will require impact windows since they live in regions vulnerable to severe storm winds.

-However, a homeowner living up north like Connecticut may just buy impact windows to improve their property’s energy efficiency or prevent burglary.
-That’s why different window ratings exist to help clients find the perfect window for their particular region needs.
+However, a homeowner living up north, like in Connecticut, may just buy impact windows to improve their property’s energy efficiency or prevent burglary.
+Different window ratings exist to help clients find the perfect window for their particular region’s needs.

-How to understand the Design Pressure (DP) Rating?
+How to Understand the Design Pressure (DP) Rating for Hurricane Impact Windows?

 Probably the most important rating you will see for an impact window is the Design Pressure (DP) rating.
-It is a numerical value used to tell a window’s capability to withstand wind pressure factors and water penetration.
+It is a numerical value that tells a window’s capability to withstand wind pressure factors and water penetration.

-The pressure testing in a window’s DP rating include:
+The pressure testing in a window’s DP rating includes:

 - Water infiltration